Joshua L. Chamberlain Museum: Museum

 The Pejepscot Historical Society currently operates guided tours of the museum from Memorial Day weekend to Columbus Day weekend.
 Rooms visited on the tour include the Dining Room, Curvy Room, Entryway, Longfellow Parlor, Library, Governor's Room, Architectural History Room, and Formal Parlor.
-Some of the items currently on display in the museum are the boots Chamberlain wore at the battle of Gettysburg, his ceremonial governor's chair & desk, Chamberlain's saddle for his horse Charlemagne, and the minié ball which nearly took Chamberlain's life at the battle of Petersburg.
+Some of the items currently on display in the museum are the boots Chamberlain wore at the battle of Gettysburg, his ceremonial governor's chair & desk, Chamberlain's saddle for his horse Charlemagne, and the minié ball which nearly took Chamberlain's life at the Second Battle of Petersburg.

 During the winter of 2013-14, severe cold froze the water and heating pipes of the house, causing them to burst and pour water into the first floor.
 This resulted in serious water damage on two ceilings and a wall in the downstairs parlor and dining room, and to some of the period furniture.
 The incident sparked a reorganization of the Maine State Museum's disaster plan, resulting in the formation of the Cultural Emergency Resource Coalition (CERC).